-North Yorkshire Police is calling for the public to take part in Operation Owl - a new initiative to prevent the persecution of birds of prey in our countryside.
+North Yorkshire Police is calling for the public to take part in Operation Owl - a national initiative to prevent the persecution of birds of prey in our countryside.

 Under the Wildlife and Countryside Act it is an offence to intentionally kill, injure or take wild birds.
-Nevertheless birds of prey are still shot, poisoned and trapped – especially in areas where the land is managed for driven grouse shooting.
+Nevertheless birds of prey are still shot, poisoned and trapped – especially in our upland areas.
 Sadly, as a county, North Yorkshire has more confirmed incidents of raptor persecution than any other county in England – a situation we are determined to tackle.